Neloy-SWE/Tic-Tac-Toe-Javascript/README.md

 # Tic-Tac-Toe-Javascript
-A simple html, css and java script project
+A simple html, css, bootstrap and java script project.